TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 The Flask app can start the GPIO button listener automatically when `ENABLE_GPIO_BUTTON=1`.

+Inside the Flask app, the button reuses the same background capture job as the touchscreen UI.

 You can still run the standalone GPIO button listener:

 ```bash